 Recommended previous knowledge

-This course will be held as an intensive course.
+This course will be held throughout the semester.
 The course consists of lectures and compulsory exercises.
 The field trip takes place early in the semester and is compulsory to attend.

 Attendance at the first lecture is compulsory.
 Students who fail to meet are considered to have withdrawn from the course unless they have previously given notice to the student administration (email@example.com).